-I answered a question on free will and moral responsibility on 17 November 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on free will and moral responsibility on Philosophy in Action Radio on 17 November 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What is the relationship between free will and moral responsibility?
 To me, the concept of free will found in debates about determinism seems different from the concept of free will relevant to questions of moral responsibility.
 The former is a metaphysical concept, and a person either has free will or not.
 The latter is a psychological concept, and it seems to be a matter of degree based on nature and nurture.
 However, psychological free will seems to presuppose metaphysical free will.
 Is that right?
 What is the relationship between free will and moral responsibility?

 My Answer, In Brief: There is just one concept of free will, and moral responsibility is impossible without free will.

 - Download: MP3 Segment (5.5 MB)

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: